 Set a good example by not criticizing your own body or the bodies of others.

 Help victims of bullying boost self-esteem by focusing on their positive attributes.

 There is one other issue when it comes to discussing the issue of body image.
 It is called Body dysmorphic disorder.
-Body dysmorphia is a far more serous issue that needs to be dealt with by a professional.
-Body dysmorphic disorder is a mental health disorder in which you can’t stop thinking about one or more perceived defects or flaws in your appearance — a flaw that appears minor or can’t be seen by others.
-But you may feel so embarrassed, ashamed and anxious that you may avoid many social situations.
+Body dysmorphia is a far more severe issue that needs to be dealt with by a professional.
+Body Dysmorphic Disorder is a mental health disorder in which you can’t stop thinking about one or more perceived defects or flaws in your appearance.
+This weakness appears minor or is not noticeable by others.
+But you may feel so embarrassed, ashamed, and anxious that you may avoid many social situations.

 What causes body dysmorphic disorder?

 The causes of BDD are unclear, but certain biological and environmental factors may contribute to its development.
 Including genetic predisposition, neurobiological factors such as malfunctioning of serotonin in the brain, personality traits, and life experiences (e.g., child maltreatment, sexual trauma, peer abuse).

 Unfortunately, there is no cure for BDD at present.
 People who suffer from body dysmorphia can heal from obsessive thoughts and worries, but there’s no magic fix.
 Although there is no cure yet, the symptoms can be helped with treatment by a professional.